Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/utc-technical-note/handout.md

 # UTC Technical Note

-**Draft note on compatibility, spatial composition, and next steps**
+**Draft note on compatibility, symbol identity, spatial composition, and next steps**

 The Sutton SignWriting Resources regard the current official Unicode SignWriting encoding as insufficient for compatible production use within the established Sutton SignWriting ecosystem.

 ## Summary

-The current official Unicode SignWriting encoding provides a large part of a symbol inventory.
+The current official Unicode SignWriting encoding does not fully solve symbols cleanly, and it does not solve written signs.

+The core distinction is this:

+- naming characters is not the same as preserving stable symbol identity
+- preserving stable symbol identity is not the same as encoding complete written signs

+The current official encoding can name much of the SignWriting character set.

-It does not provide a workable compatible solution for symbol identity and written signs as they exist in the Sutton SignWriting production ecosystem.
+It does not provide a workable compatible solution for:

-The main unresolved issues are:

-- symbol-level incompatibility in the facial system
+- stable writer-selected symbol identity across the full system
+- written signs as they exist in current production use
 - spatial composition
-- compatibility with existing datasets
-- collation and sorting
+- sorting and collation aligned with current practice
-- migration from current production encodings and tools
+- migration from existing data, fonts, and tools without redesign

+In the facial system specifically, the official model replaces direct writer selection of a final ISWA symbol with a sequence that the font merges into a rendered face.

+That means symbol formation is partly mediated by font behavior and designer interpretation rather than being fixed by a shared writer-selected symbol inventory.

+This breaks compatibility at the symbol layer before the larger written-sign problem is even fully considered.

-Renewed technical review of these issues is needed rather than continued assumption that migration to the current official encoding is the expected path.
+Renewed technical review is needed rather than continued assumption that migration to the current official encoding is the expected path.

 ## Terms